 Obtaining Medical Records

-Methodist Health System Hospitals and Clinics are required under state and federal laws to obtain a complete and properly executed Authorization for Release of Medical Information form before they may provide a copy of a patient’s records to anyone.
+Methodist Health System Hospitals and Clinics are required under state and federal laws to obtain a complete and properly executed Release of Medical Information form before they may provide a copy of a patient’s records to anyone.
 In the event the patient is unable to execute the authorization, the patient’s legal representative may authorize the release of information.

 Requesting a copy or inspecting your medical records